haowang-astro/jetsimpy/docs/source/hydro.rst

 start and end time
 ------------------
 The start time `tmin` is non-zero because the initial radius must be positive.
-The code will expand the blastwave at the initial speed until `tmin`, and then start the simulation.
-In principle `tmin` can be arbitrarily small.
-However, to speed up the simulation, a moderate value is preferred. `tmin=10` is in general a safe value.
+The blastwave will coast at the initial speed until `tmin`, and then the simulation starts.
+Physically `tmin` can be set to a value around the photospherical radius (timescale).
+A moderate value such as `tmin=10` is preferred.

 The simulation ends at `tmax`.
-This value should be sufficiently large to cover the time span of afterglow modeling.
+This value should be sufficiently large to cover the time period of afterglow modeling.

 resolution
 ----------